ruby-docx/docx/README.md

-# This is a fork!!!
+# This is a :fork:

 This library stands on the shoulders of the original [docx](https://github.com/chrahunt/docx) -- it is my hope that [@chrahunt](https://github.com/chrahunt) will pull the changes I've incorporated into this library back into his original library.